Bounds on screened dark energy from near-Earth space-based measurements

 where $d\Omega^2 \equiv d\vartheta^2 + \sin^2\vartheta\, d\varphi^2$ is the metric on the unit two-sphere.
 The quantities $\mathcal{G}(\epsilon)$, $\gamma(\epsilon)$, and $\beta(\epsilon)$ are determined by the expansion of the conformal factor $F(\phi)$ and potential $V(\phi)$ around $\phi_\infty$.
 Their explicit expressions are given as follows:

 where we defined

 It is important to clarify that, in the expressions above, $\Phi_N$ designates the Newtonian potential in the EF.
 Nevertheless, because of the mapping between masses and radii in the EF and JF (see Eq.~(29) in Ref.~\cite{Feleppa2024}) and since $F_\infty$ deviates from unity only negligibly, the Newtonian potentials defined in the two frames are effectively the same.
-Accordingly, to avoid notational clutter, we will simply use $\Phi_N$ to denote the Newtonian potential.
+Accordingly, in what follows we will, to avoid notational clutter, simply use $\Phi_N$ to denote the Newtonian potential.

-As already anticipated, we now specialize the formulas discussed above to three screening mechanisms — chameleon, symmetron, and dilaton — by inserting their characteristic potentials and couplings into the general expressions for the PPN parameters; for a review of the physical principles underlying the screening mechanisms analyzed in the subsequent sections (\ref{subsec:chameleon}, \ref{subsec:symmetron} and \ref{subsec:dilaton}), the reader is referred to Ref.~\cite{Burrage2018}.
+The formulas discussed above can be now specialized to the three screening mechanisms of interest — chameleon, symmetron, and dilaton — by inserting their characteristic potentials and couplings into the general expressions for the PPN parameters.

 For comparison with the screening mechanisms discussed below, in the unscreened regime of scalar-tensor theories with a very light scalar and a constant conformal coupling $\beta_c$, the JF metric reduces to the standard massless scalar–tensor form with an effective Newton constant and parameter $\gamma$~\cite{Davis2018,Benisty2023a,Brax2025}